AlessandroMinali/rye/views/deploy.md

 If it's not working, double check everything is in the right place in your directory and that you have all the gems you want listed in the Gemfile.

-- 9: Install git and if you already have it type the following commands:
+- 9: Install git and if you already have it type the following commands from the root of your app:

       git init
       git add .